kunianandamarkona/huggingface_faiss_bm25_mmr_search/README.md

 This script implements a powerful hybrid search system that combines HuggingFace embeddings with multiple retrieval mechanisms, including FAISS-based similarity search, BM25, and Maximum Marginal Relevance (MMR), to enable efficient and accurate semantic search over PDF documents.
 Hybrid Search System with HuggingFace, FAISS, and LangChain

+Hybrid Search System with HuggingFace, FAISS, and LangChain

 This project implements a hybrid search system for querying PDF documents using a combination of HuggingFace embeddings, FAISS, BM25, and MMR retrieval mechanisms.
 The system allows you to extract relevant information from large PDF documents and generate accurate, context-aware answers using a LangChain-integrated LLM.